GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

     - Picture of the Cursed Wheel entry
     - The guide is structured as a series of nested drop-down menus that can be kept open or collapsed.
 Each entry has a [#] that follows the order of appearance in the Cursed Wheel.

-??? warning "Read Me - Cursed Wheel Manipulation + GWO Versions"
+??? warning "GWO Versions Guide"

     === "Basics"

         - The overall Abyss corrosion level impacts what version of the GWO you fight, which becomes more challenging at lower corrosion levels.
         - You will often see references on this website, Discord, and Reddit to GWO #.
 This refers to the number of corrosion sentries that need to be set to "Spotted" (out of 13) for that specific version of the fight.
+        - GWO 8: Required for the Blackmail ending.
         - GWO 6: Required for the Mastermind ending.
-    - GWO 8: Required for the Blackmail ending.
         - GWO 0: Required on the Mastermind ending to get the "super" version of the fight for the hidden achievement and access to the Rank 12 Bounty Cyclops.
             - Fighting GWO 0 on the Blackmail ending is a different, easier fight and does not count.
             - GWO 0 means that every single toggle is set to "Not Spotted" aka zero (0) set to "Spotted".
         - A low Abyss corrosion level is needed to access some rooms or side areas throughout the Abyss.

     === "How to Calculate"

         - If you have registered all 13 corrosion sentries, then things are straight forward - just toggle the desired number of corrosion sentries to "Spotted".
         - If you do _not_ have all 13 registered, then you need to do a little math.
         - Any corrosion sentry that you have not registered is automatically counted as "Spotted".
+        - You need to change your toggles _before_ you jump to Fortress Third Floor Arrival (Zone 10 Fountain) to fight the GWO.
-        - Example 1
+        - See Example tabs for the basic math.
+        - There is another way to quickly double-check you have the correct room size by jumping to Zone 10 and looking at the size of Ixion's room.
+See tabs for the picture.

+    === "Example 1"
         - You have 10 registered and want to fight GWO 8.
         - The 3 (out of 13) not registered count toward the "Spotted" total.
         - Therefore, you would need to toggle 5 to "Spotted" and 5 to "Not Spotted".
         - 3 not registered (automatically set to "Spotted") + 5 registered and set to "Spotted" = 8 total "Spotted"

-        - Example 2
+    === "Example 2"
         - You have 8 registered and want to fight GWO 6.
         - The 5 (out of 13) not registered count toward the "Spotted" total.
         - You would toggle 1 of your registered sentries to "Spotted" and the other 7 to "Not Spotted".
         - 5 not registered (automatically set to "Spotted") + 1 registered and set to "Spotted" = 6 total "Spotted"
-        - You need to change your toggles _before_ you jump to Fortress Third Floor Arrival (Zone 10 Fountain) to fight the GWO.
-        - There is another way to quickly double-check you have the correct room size by jumping to Zone 10 and looking at the size of Ixion's room.
-See tabs for the picture.

-    === "Duke's Room Size "
+    === "Ixion's Room Size "

         - The red numbers refer to how many sentries have been toggled (or defaulted) to "Spotted."